Following prioritisation by the multidisciplinary Bedford Borough Alcohol Steering Group, the following actions were agreed as priorities:

 Children from higher income households in England appear to be at greater risk of some types of adolescent alcohol problems and these risks appear different in girls compared to boys.
 Childhood social advantage may not generally be associated with healthier behaviour in adolescence (Melotti et al, 2012)

-However, while people with lower socioeconomic status are more likely to abstain altogether, if they do consume alcohol they are likely to suffer greater harm from drinking than those from higher socioeconomic groups.
+People with lower socioeconomic status are more likely to abstain altogether.
+But if they do consume alcohol they are likely to suffer greater harm from drinking than those from higher socioeconomic groups.
 They are more likely to:

 - Have problematic drinking patterns and dependence